These Are Leadership’s Heaviest Burdens

 Such a leader, hubris knows, is vulnerable to making impulsive choices that give him temporary escape or relief from carrying responsibility’s heavy burdens.

 In my book, The Leadership Killer: Reclaiming Humility in an Age of Arrogance, I introduce the idea that The Killer (aka hubris) is on the lookout for the self-neglectful leader who is weighed down with the burden of responsibility.
-It knows that the more responsibilities the leader is carrying, the more the coiled spring of irresponsibility wants to burst forth the non-leaderlike expression.
-Such a leader, hubris knows, is vulnerable to making impulsive choices that give him temporary escape or relief from carrying responsibility’s heavy burdens.
-It knows that the more exhausted a leader is, the more susceptible he’ll be to the character erosion, where principles can soften to the point of being compromised.
+It knows that the more responsibilities the leader is carrying, the more the coiled spring of irresponsibility wants to burst forth a non-leaderlike expression.
+Such a leader, hubris knows, is vulnerable to making impulsive choices.
+Ones that give him a temporary escape or relief from carrying the heavy burdens.
+It knows that the more exhausted a leader is, the more susceptible he’ll be to character erosion.
+Where principles can soften to the point of being compromised.
 The Killer will implore the leader to take a bigger bite of the rosy apple of responsibility, knowing that the more he takes on, the more control it will soon have over the leader.

-So what is the remedy?
+So, what is the remedy?
 Recognizing the burden of leadership is in itself a lesson in humility.
 It’s a display of your own humanness and a sign that your ego remains stable and in check.
-The Killer sees no use for the leader who stays mindful and grounded in their humanity.
+The Killer sees no use for the leader who stays mindful.
+One that’s grounded in their humanity.

 But that’s not enough.
 It takes a demonstration of your leadership skills and determination to transform your burdens, to reprioritize your values, and to change your goals.
 These are the actions of a leader who will not succumb to the Killer.
 Instead, he will rise to the occasion and embolden those he leads and advance the organization that allowed him the opportunity to do so.